c3ypt1c/Website/README.md

 `pip install python-datauri`

+#### Mandatory to do:
+ - CSS:
+   - Make the page responsive
+ - Misc:
+   - Create content for the page

-#### Suggested things to finish for the project
+#### Optional to do:
  - Generation:
    - Complete down.html
-     - Pack CSS images into file for DOWN automatically.
+     - Pack CSS images into file for `down.html` automatically.
      - JavaScript LZMA compression.
 See: https://github.com/LZMA-JS/LZMA-JS
- - CSS:
-   - Make the page responsive
  - Misc:
-   - Create content for the page
    - Write about the program in the wiki